tonethar/IGME-330-Master/notes/canvas-6.md

 - We don't want to start the animation loop until the image has loaded, so delete the call to `loop()` that is at the end of the `init()` function

 - Save and reload the page.
-Check the console, there shouldn't be any code errors, but all you are seeing is a blank screen because our drawing code
+Check the console, there shouldn't be any code errors, but all you are seeing is a blank screen because our `loop()` never gets called.

+- We instead want to call `loop()` AFTER the image has loaded
-- Now add this call to the bottom of `init()` :
+- Go ahead and add this call to `preloadImage()` to the *bottom* of `init()` :
   - `preloadImage(imageURL,function(image){spriteImage = image; loop();});` :
     - the *first* parameter of `preloadImage()` is `imageURL`, which an image that you want to load as use as a sprite.
 You will need to both declare that variable and provide and image URL (which can be either a local file you will provide, or out on the web, but DO NOT use the "tiger" image that we did in the example)
     - the *second* parameter of `preloadImage()` is the anonymous function that is going to be called when the image is loaded